 Think you don’t have enough money to start investing?
 Think again!
 You can learn how to start investing even if you start your investing journey with just $100.

 What is investing?

-At some point, you hope that the money to put into an investment will grow.
+At some point, you hope that the money you put into an investment will grow.
 In most cases, you plan for little involvement on your part once you’ve invested the money.

-Although most people associate investing in the stock market, there are many other ways to invest.
+Although most people associate investing with the stock market, there are many other ways to invest.
 For example, you could invest in real estate or your own business.
-No matter what you choose to invest in, you hope to earn money on that investment in the future.

 Why is investing important?

 Investing is the way that you can grow your money for the future.
 However, investing is not the same as simply saving money.

 Saving money is an important place to start building a better financial future.
 However, your savings are diminished each day by the powers of inflation.
 Although your savings account might have the same balance ten years from now, that money will not have the same purchasing power that it has today.

-Historically, the stock market has provided returns between 6% and 7% with inflation factored in.
+Historically, the stock market has provided returns between 6% and 7%, with inflation factored in.
 Those returns can grow your savings dramatically over time.

 If you are just starting your journey of building wealth, then investing can help you reach those long-term goals faster.
 Instead of trading your time for money in order to build wealth, you can have your money work for you.

 When should you start investing?

 The sooner you are able to start investing, the more time you’ll have to allow your investments to grow.

 Generally, you will use these investments to fund your retirement.
 So it is a good idea to start as soon as you can.
 You’ll want to give your investments plenty of time to build your wealth.

-Investing is an extremely important part of your financial journey.
+Learning how to start investing is an extremely important part of your financial journey.
 However, there are a few things that you should tackle before you start investing.
 Let’s take a closer look.

 Paying off debt is the first step in investing for beginners.
 If you have any debt that is draining your resources each month, then you should focus on paying that down first.

-- Build an emergency fund.
 Living one paycheck from the edge is not a good feeling.
 An emergency fund can allow you to enjoy more financial breathing room in your life.
 Before you start investing, consider building an emergency fund.

 Once you’ve paid down your debt and built an emergency fund, then it is time to invest.
 If you start young, then the power of compounding can work in your favor.
 Even if you only have a few dollars to start investing, you should take action today.